"Travel is fatal to prejudice, bigotry, and narrow-mindedness." - Mark Twain.

 There was a mini hydro power project adjacent to our trek and on the way back, Tarun clicked it to show it to the Civil Engg. students hoping that they will get inspired to visit this place.

-Our water bottles got a refill at about a 2-3 km height and beyond that there was no other source of water except the white snow, so we used it wisely.
-With each step snow white mountain was getting larger and larger as if I was zooming on it, and the Kangra planes were getting smaller.
+Our water bottles got a refill at about a 2-3 km height, and beyond that, there was no other source of water except the white snow, so we used it wisely.
+With each step, snow white mountain view in front of us appeared larger, as if each step resulted in a micro-zoom onto a big screen in front of us.
+With each step, the screen became larger, wider, clearer, and brighter, and the view was from out of the world.
+You can't even imagine that, and I can't explain in words.

 I was way ahead of everyone, literally trying to compete with others, but cautious enough to be within the eyes of others.
 Whenever I found myself a little faster, I rested for a while, sometimes on the spongy grass and sometimes on the moraines.

-Few animal shelters I spotted on the way, gave a totally different feeling, a little horrifying and somewhat amazing.
-Is it really possible for a person along with his herd of animals, to climb such mighty mountains and stay there for months?
+A few animal shelters I spotted on the way gave a totally different feeling, a little horrifying and somewhat amazing.
+Is it really possible for a person, along with his herd of animals, to climb such mighty mountains and stay there for months?

 Enough grass was available on these pastures to feed their animals, but finding water can be problematic sometimes.
-We found only one source of water along the whole trek, of course except the snow turning into ice at the temple site.
+We found only one source of water along the whole trek, of course, except for the snow turning into ice at the temple site.

-The shelter that I entered into was a smelly and ugly, but for a Gaddi, it's the best he could afford for his animals.
+The shelter that I entered was smelly and ugly, but for a Gaddi, it's the best he could afford for his animals.

-Poor building adjacent to a small water pond that had almost dried.
-7 cows were grazing nearby to it, and they comforted me for some reason.
+The poor building was adjacent to a small water pond that had almost dried up.
+Seven Cows were grazing nearby it, and they comforted me for some unknown reason.

-I drank water and captured myself in a video camera while waited for others to join me.
-I guess, I had climbed almost 5 km along this vertical trek.
+I drank water and captured myself on a video camera while waiting for others to join me.
+I guess I had climbed almost 5 km along this vertical trek.

-Now we could spot out the temple with our eyes and it looked at the nearby top of the mountain.
-There was no snow till now and neither we expected much of it because the mountain was clear, no snow and no trees.
+Now we could spot the temple with our eyes, and it was located at the top of the mountain.
+There was no snow till now, and neither did we expect much of it because the mountain was clear, with no snow, and no trees.

-Climbed few another hundred metres, and we reached a small Hanuman temple, adjacent to it we spotted some noticeable patches of snow.
+Climbed other few hundred metres and we reached a small Hanuman temple.
+Adjacent to it, we spotted some noticeable patches of snow.
 I clicked the temple and moved further.
-We rested for a while and a young man joined us who was eager to know the amount of damage which occurred due to fire to the temple.
-So, he was going to inspect the temple, he was a native of Jiya village.
+We rested for a while, and a young man joined us who was eager to know the amount of damage that occurred due to the fire to the temple.
+So, he was going to inspect the temple, and he was a native of Jiya village.

-As we reached the ridge of that mountain the view on the ridge and on other side of it, was completely different.
-The top ridge was not visible from below, and it actually carried about 3 ft. snow at places.
+As we reached the ridge of that mountain, the view on the ridge and on the other side of it was completely different.
+The top ridge was not visible from below, and it actually carried about 3 ft. of snow in places.
 Then started a photo shoot session, of me clicking others and vice versa.

-This was really beautiful and if something could have saved me from getting wet and soaked I would have laid and enjoyed a lot on the snow.
+This was really beautiful, and if something could have saved me from getting wet and soaked, I would have lain and enjoyed a lot on the snow.

 Adi Himani Chamunda: in a state that we found